B2B Marketing Attribution for Beginners

 This is especially true for self-reported touchpoints on a website.

-Popular AI search tools like ChatGPT should also appear on your marketing-channel-list.
-As they become more influential in the buyer’s journey.
+AI search tools like ChatGPT should also appear on your marketing channel list, as they become more influential in the buyer’s journey.

 Revisit your attribution map to identify and reduce gaps.